SPRING MEETING ACTIVITIES AND AREA ATTRACTIONS

-The men’s display theme will be “Embellished Tools – one of kind”.
-Brian Bancroft in charge of displays, will be expanding your opportunity to display your treasures with ‘Show & Tell’.
-A different tool will be featured at each meet.
-The tool for the Bowling Green meet will be the hand saw.
-All who want to participate are asked to bring only one or two of your favorite saws, no more.
-These should be special in some way: old, or rare, or excellent condition, or have a significance in some way.
+The men’s display theme will be “Antique Tools from Eastern Pennsylvania.”
+Brian Bancroft, in charge of displays, will be expanding your opportunity to display your treasures with “Show & Tell.”
+For the Spring meeting Show and Tell will feature Antique Tools Made in Pennsylvania.
+All who want to participate are asked to bring one or two of your favorite tools made in Pennsylvania.
+These should be special in some way: old, or rare, or excellent condition, or have significance in some way.
+All tools are welcome.
+This is a good opportunity to bring in your PA goosewing axes, planes and saws for “show and tell.”
 Six tables will be positioned in the display area where you may place your items.
-There are only two requirements: one will be to prepare a card describing what the saw is and why it is special.
-The other is to include your name.
-(And you may want to attach the card to the saw.)
-There will be no judging and there will be no awards given for “Show and Tell.”
+There are only two requirements: one will be to prepare a card describing the tool and why it is special and the other is to include your name.
+There will be no judging or awards given.
 This is for fun!
 The whole idea is to get treasures out into the open, so others can see and enjoy them too!
 Please plan to participate.
 We will have a sizable area for tool trading and displays so plan on bringing lots of tools for sale and trade.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.